"Came into this world with nothin' and so far still have most of it!" :o)

 As it turns out, I have an older sister who, along with her friend, were fasting and praying that I would turn my life over to Christ and come home, instead of staying in California.
 Since, as the Bible say's: "the prayers of a righteous man (or woman) availeth much," doing all that "fun" stuff made me totally miserable instead of successful.
 Instead, I began writing poetry about a Savior I didn't know, and that bugged me even more.

 That annoying rod-knock returned in western Indiana, and in Indianapolis, it rudely informed me that I was NOT going to make home for Christmas.
-Four days without sleep (just bennies) lonely, flat broke and feeling worse than I ever felt in my life, was the perfect time for the Lord to push "rewind" and then He simply pressed "play."
+Over fifty hours without sleep (just bennies) lonely, flat broke and feeling worse than I ever felt in my life, was the perfect time for the Lord to push "rewind" and then He simply pressed "play."
 Wow!!

 This was the second time my life changed, and it was a much bigger change than discovering the Chromatic harmonica as a 10 year old kid.
 So much so that I quit playing altogether for a few months.
 Every time I saw my Fender Jaguar or my harmonicas, my mind went flying back to the "Rock 'n Roll and Blues bar scene" along with all the booze, drugs and sin that could have easily cost me my marriage, family, life and eternity. (in that order) I suppose that probably has something to do with my borderline disenchantment with "Blues," cuz "I jus ain't got dem Blues no mo!" :o) and it's hard for me to play what I don't feel.
 Ha Ha!